VladosVladi/AutoGpuAffinity/README.md

 ## Usage
 - Download the latest release from the [releases tab](https://github.com/amitxv/AutoGpuAffinity/releases).

+- Open cmd.exe with administrator privileges and run the following command including quotes (assuming you have downloaded the program to the downloads folder):

+    ```
+    "%userprofile%\Downloads\AutoGpuAffinity.exe" -t 3 -d 30
+    ```

 - Once you have read the notes, press any key to begin benchmarking.

 - After the tool has benchmarked each core, a table will be displayed with the results.